 Keras is deep learning library used to develop neural networks and other deep learning models.
 It can be built on top of TensorFlow, Microsoft Cognitive Toolkit or Theano and focuses on being modular and extensible.
 It consists of the elements used to build neural networks such as layers, objectives, optimizers etc. Installing Keras on Python and R is demonstrated here.
 This library can be used in trading for stock price prediction using Artificial Neural Networks.

-Event-driven library which focuses on backtesting and supports paper-trading and live-trading.
+An event-driven library which focuses on backtesting and supports paper-trading and live-trading.
 PyAlgoTrade allows you to evaluate your trading ideas with historical data and see how it behaves with minimal effort.
-Supports event driven backtesting, access of data from Yahoo Finance, Google Finance, Ninja Trader CSVs and any type of time series data in CSV.
+Supports event-driven backtesting, access of data from Yahoo Finance, Google Finance, NinjaTrader CSVs and any type of time series data in CSV.
 The documentation is good and it supports TA-Lib integration (Technical Analysis Library).
-It outperforms other libraries in terms of speed and flexibility, however it’s biggest drawback is that it doesn’t support Pandas-object and pandas modules.
+It outperforms other libraries in terms of speed and flexibility, however, the biggest drawback is that it doesn’t support Pandas-object and pandas modules.

 Zipline (Used by Quantopian)

 It is an event-driven system that supports both backtesting and live-trading.
-Zipline is currently used in production by Quantopian – a free, community-centred, hosted platform for building and executing trading strategies.
+Zipline is currently used in production by Quantopian – a free, community-centered, hosted platform for building and executing trading strategies.
 Zipline is well documented, has a great community, supports Interactive Broker and Pandas integration.
-At the same time, since Quantopian is a web based tool, cloud programming environment is really impressive.
+At the same time, since Quantopian is a web-based tool, cloud programming environment is really impressive.
 However, Zipline is slower compared to commercial platforms with backtesting functionality in a compiled application and isn’t very convenient for trading multiple products.

-TWP (Trading with Python)
+TWP (Trading With Python)